gammaxwei/VIL-SOW/README.md

-# VILSOW: Multi-view Feature Selection
+# VILSOW: Code for Multi-view Multi-label Feature Selection By View-specific Implicit Label Information and Second-order Weight Matrix

 This repository contains the implementation of **VILSOW** and a demo using the `emotions` dataset.